 Prior to serving in Congress, Joe was an Assistant District Attorney for the Middlesex County and Cape and Island’s District Attorney’s offices.
 Joe attended Harvard Law School, where he was active in the Harvard Legal Aid Bureau, a student managed pro-bono law firm.
 He served in the Peace Corps from 2004-2006, working on economic development and community reinvestment in the Puerto Plata region of the Dominican Republic.

 Joe grew up in Massachusetts and studied Management Science and Engineering at Stanford University.
 He was the starting goalie and co-captain of the Stanford Men’s Lacrosse team.

-He met his wife, Lauren, a health policy expert, during law school, and the couple recently welcomed their daughter, Eleanor, in December.
-They live with their rescue dog, Banjo, in Brookline, Massachusetts.
+He met his wife, Lauren, a health policy expert, during law school.
+They live with their daughter, Eleanor, and rescue dog, Banjo, in Newton, Massachusetts.